The Blue Air Compressor: Plot summary

 Gerald Nately is a young writer who writes a short story about his friend's wife, Mrs. Leighton (no first names for the couple are given).
-Mrs. Leighton is an enormously obese woman, so Gerald calls his short story "The Hog."
+Mrs. Leighton is an enormously obese woman, so Nately calls his short story "The Hog."
 Mrs. Leighton finds the story and mocks it, saying that she was too big for him to write about her, so he shoves the nozzle of an air compressor into her mouth and overinflates her, causing her to explode.
-Her remains are buried under the tool shed, and Gerald flees to the Near East after retitling his story "the Blue Air Compressor."
-Gerald's crime is never discovered, and eventually he cuts off his own head with a guillotine (after writing several dark and misunderstood novels, essays, short stories and poems).
+Her remains are buried under the tool shed, and Nately flees to the Near East after retitling his story "The Blue Air Compressor."
+Nately's crime is never discovered, and eventually he cuts off his own head with a guillotine (after writing several dark and misunderstood novels, essays, short stories, and poems).

 Publication

 "The Blue Air Compressor" was first published in Onan, a literary magazine of the University of Maine at Orono, in January 1971, shortly after King had graduated.
 A "heavily revised" version was reprinted in the magazine Heavy Metal in July 1981.
-In 2018, it was collected for the first time in the anthology work "Shining in the Dark" edited by Hans-Åke Lilja.
+In 2018, it was anthologized for the first time in Shining in the Dark, edited by Hans-Åke Lilja.
 King stated that the story was partially inspired by an EC Comics story and by the works of Edgar Allan Poe.

-Adaptions
+Adaptations

-An audio adaption of "The Blue Air Compressor" (narrated by King himself) was released in 2020 as part of the audio adaption of "Shining in the Dark".
+An audio adaptation of "The Blue Air Compressor" (narrated by King himself) was released in 2020 as part of the audio adaptation of Shining in the Dark.

 Reception

 Rocky Wood describes "The Blue Air Compressor" as "one of King's stranger stories, and far from his best" and as "not of high quality, pretentious...self-admittedly derivative and quite unrepresentative of King's style (even at the time it was written)".
 Stephen J. Spignesi describes it as "a strange, experimental story".
 George Beahm characterises it as "a one-note revenge tale".
 James Van Hise describes "The Blue Air Compressor" as "one very strange story".
 Michael R. Collings cites "The Blue Air Compressor" as an example of King's "vision [...] expanding, incorporating not only his own observations and interests but also tags of literary heritage as well."
+Collings describes the air compressor from the story as an example of King's "fascination with the deadly effects of 'machines'", noting that "King links a machine more tightly to an image of horror; again, however, human manipulation initiates the action".